home-assistant/addons/mosquitto/README.md

 Create a new user for MQTT via the **Configuration** -> **Users (manage users)**.
 (Note: This name cannot be "homeassistant" or "addon")

-To use the Mosquitto as broker, go to the integration page and install the configuration with one click:
+To use the Mosquitto as a broker, go to the integration page and install the configuration with one click:

 1. Navigate in your Home Assistant frontend to **Configuration** -> **Integrations**.
 2. Use the Add button and search for MQTT